2023-08-18 12:05:43

 Far from getting better, the real estate crisis would also be making a new major victim, one of the most important Chinese promoters, Country Garden, approaching more and more dangerously of bankruptcy.
 It comes as house prices have fallen in 49 of the country’s 70 largest cities and investment in the sector has been scarce for the past five months.

-We could also have learned, last week, that youth unemployment has widened for a seventh month in a row, if the government had not suddenly decided to suspend the publication of this kind of statistics.
+We might also have learned, last week, that youth unemployment has widened for a seventh month in a row, if the government had not suddenly decided to suspend the publication of this kind of statistics.
 Their unemployment rate was down to 21.3% in June.

 But, even more concerning, prices fell 0.3% last month.
-The phenomenon, which would not be so serious if it were isolated, comes at the end of seven months, the average of which was only 0.5%, noted The world last week, which is far from the monetary authorities’ 3% target and much too close to the threshold at which we begin to talk about deflation.
+The phenomenon, which would not be so serious if it were isolated, comes at the end of seven months, the average of which was only 0.5%, noted The world last week, which is far from the monetary authorities’ 3% target and much too close to the threshold at which we begin to talk regarding deflation.

 An obsession of the public authorities, the deflationary spiral can be summed up by the sequence of a fall in prices which encourages consumers to constantly postpone their spending, which leads to an economic slowdown and thus leads to further price reductions.